Loading figure…

 “Amnesty proposals should be rejected.
 (Nov 2012)”

-Why: Cosponsoring the Stop Illegal Alien Cops Act aligns directly with the stated position of supporting stricter enforcement and increased border security.
+Why: Cosponsoring the Stop Illegal Alien Cops Act directly supports measures to strengthen border security, aligning with the stated position on immigration.

 Read twice and referred to the Committee on the Judiciary.